swfiua/gotu/docs/bingley.rst

 I do recall a school friend talking about black holes back in those days.
 It was the first time I had heard they might actually exist.
+Later in high school we were shown they were theoretically possible.

 The cosmic microwave background, gamma-ray bursts and quasars had only just been discovered.

+Vera Rubin's discovery that galactic rotation curves are not consistent with General Relativity gave rise to dark matter.